The 20 Best All-Inclusive Resorts for Families

 Hilton Vallarta Riviera All-Inclusive Resort, Mexico

 Located on a spectacular beachfront setting with views over Bahia de Banderas and the tropical forests of the Sierra Madre Mountains, this all-inclusive Hilton is perfectly situated just five minutes from Puerta Vallarta’s historic downtown.
-The resort recently debuted a new kids’ club (for ages four to 12) alongside kid-friendly activities such as jewelry making and cooking classes.
+The resort has a kids club (for ages 4 to 12) alongside kid-friendly activities such as jewelry making and cooking classes.
 For teens ages 13 to 17, there are street art and photography workshops, contemporary music and dance classes, and Teens Zone, an exclusive lounge area where teens can relax and socialize.
 At the end of the day, regroup as a family and dress up for the evening to enjoy live music and a large variety of entertainment.

 Pros: